ChanJeunlam/GEOG497-SP22/README.md

 Code associated with lectures and assignments.

-All code should be fully functional by launching the following Jupyter Lab inteface via Binder:
+Code for A3 can be fully executed by launching a Jupyter Lab inteface via Binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/trusel/GEOG497/HEAD?urlpath=lab)

+* Data for A4 are too large for Binder/Github.

 Questions or comments welcome!